Dear Your Teen

 The issue of teens and tattoos is a dilemma that many parents struggle with.
 And, like you suggested, even parents with tattoos often encourage their teens to hold off and think hard about their tattoos because they are not a temporary accessory.
 Your stepdaughter, like many of her peers, most likely wanted to get a tattoo for many reasons including asserting her independence, doing something that is exciting and also as an additional way to bond with her peers.
 As you know, tattoos have become very mainstream in our culture.

-I certainly understand your concern about your 16 year old getting a permanent tattoo after you and her dad had given her a hard no to her repeated requests for permission to do so.
-I consistently encourage parents to “buy time” with their teens who request permission to get a tattoo.
+I certainly understand your concern about your 16 year old getting a permanent tattoo after you and her dad had given her a hard no. I consistently encourage parents to “buy time” with their teens who request permission to get a tattoo.
 There are many ways to do this including suggesting the idea of re-visiting the idea of the tattoo at regular intervals to see if the teen continues to desire the tattoo over the course of time.

 Keep in mind, that she can always consider laser removal or tattoo revision in the future.
 It’s so hard to control all of our teens’ behavior.
 Get some distance from this situation and hit the reset button regarding the relationship with your stepdaughter.
 I can almost hear your sigh but that’s what our kids do.
 They confuse, defy and irritate us when they are not following direction.
 Get a good night of sleep knowing that you did all that you could and start tomorrow with a clean slate.
 This is not easy but it is necessary for the well-being of the family.